FK Loznica: Clubs glorious period

 With their new stadium club ambitions grew and with the help of renamed coaches such as Miroslav Milanović, Pero Slavkić and Đorđe Gerum the rise to the top league had begun.
 Initially, the qualification to the Second League and next to the First League of FR Yugoslavia was archived.
 Many great footballers had played in the squad.
 Their first top league match was played home against FK Budućnost Podgorica having been archived a 2–0 victory for the delirium of the home spectators.
 In this period beside the local crowd it was usual to see people coming from the cities of Šabac, Valjevo, Zvornik, Bijeljina and other places to cheer for the club.
-In a home match against famous Red Star and impressive 15,000 spectators were present having Loznica archived a prowd result of 2–2.
+In a home match against famous Red Star and impressive 15,000 spectators were present having Loznica archived a proud result of 2–2.
 In several occasions the former President of the Yugoslav and Serbia FA assisted the matches and in one occasion he said that "the Lagator was a small Wembley"!

 Recent period

-After these exciting period the club didn't manage to stay in top competition and suffered a series of relegations.
-In 2009 the club celebrates its 90th birthday.
-In summer 2008 the club achieved promotion.
-Some new generations of players look promising.
+After this exciting period the club didn't manage to stay in top competition and suffered a series of relegations.
+In the summer of 2008 the club achieved promotion.
+In 2009, the club celebrated its 90th anniversary.
 The club's main supporters organisation, "Solunci", have regrouped again in numbers and are well organised.
 However, everyone in the club and all supporters dream to one day hear again the words of the legendary Loznica born journalist and radio commentator Mr. Božidar Kičević saying again the words he said on the radio while reporting the first FK Loznica top league match back in the 1990s, "Good morning First League"!